Kuldeep-badhan/tic-tak-toe/README.md

 # tic-tak-toe
 Tic Tak Toe using html, css and js.

-The java script file is the main focus of this repo.
+The java script file is the main focus of this repository.